 Two-headed creatures aren't just something out of a sci-fi story.
 Double-headed animals do exist in the natural world.
 Having two (or more) heads attached to one body is a condition referred to as polycephaly.
 That intimidating word has pretty simple origins: the Greek poly- meaning "much," and kephali-, which means "head."

-Though it's an extremely rare occurrence, scientists have come across quite a few instances of polycephaly throughout their time studying and cataloguing animals.
-We even use the two headed animal as a symbol.
-For example, a 2-headed eagle often stands for something grand and historical.
+Though it's an extremely rare occurrence, scientists who study and catalog animals have come across quite a few instances of polycephaly.
+We even use the two-headed animal as a symbol.
+For example, a two-headed eagle often stands for something grand and historical.
 It was also the mark of the Byzantime Empire.

 This list of two-headed animals aims to separate the myth from the unbelievably true.